-Sherwood Estate is located west of Kempsy, in the Macleay Valley.
+Sherwood Estate is located west of Kempsey, in the Macleay Valley.
 The property has 7.75 hectares under vines.
 Surrounding the cellar door is a beautifully hedged formal garden.
-The centerpiece of the gardens being a gorgeous white gazebo, which I am sure is popular for weddings.
+The centrepiece of the gardens being a gorgeous white gazebo, which I am sure is popular for weddings.

 As I review the wine list I am pleased to see that most of my favourites are well covered.
-In the whites I enjoy a nice Verdelho and Unwooded Cardonnay.
-I have recently become a fan of the Chambourcin, and at Sherwood estate they have three different Chambourcin blends.
-One of the blends is with a Merlot which I love, and the other two are blended with a Cabernet Franc which I am very interested to try.
+In the whites, I enjoy a nice Verdelho and Unwooded Chardonnay.
+I have recently become a fan of the Chambourcin.
+One of the blends is with a Merlot which I love, and the other two are blended with a Cabernet Franc which I am very interested in trying.

 If you plan to visit the vineyard I would suggest staying for lunch and enjoying the “Fine Blends Restaurant.”
-The restaurant is open 7 days and is fully licensed, so once you have completed tasting the range, you can sit back and enjoy a relaxed lunch with a bottle of wine from the tasting.
+The restaurant is open 7 days and is fully licensed, once you have completed tasting the range, you can sit back and enjoy a relaxed lunch with a bottle of wine.

 I personally guarantee the 2005 Chambourcin Merlot, if you don’t like it I will finish the bottle for you… guaranteed!
 We have since tested this one at home with friends and everyone enjoyed it.